pytorch/pytorch/docs/source/sparse.rst

    The batches of sparse CSR tensors are dependent: the number of specified elements in all batches must be the same.
-This somewhat artificial constraint allows efficient storage of the indices of different CSR batches.
+This somewhat artifical constraint allows efficient storage of the indices of different CSR batches.

 .. note::